sematext/example-solr-module/README.md

-# example-solr-module
+# Solr Example Module Code

-Example Solr module code
+The following repository contains code used for the blog post available at: TODO